mittelmark/tmdoc/README.md

 Literate  programming with Tcl.
-Embed Diagram code and the output, LaTeX equation, literature references,  shell  script  output,  Youtube  videos  and Tcl  code  with  the evaluation  results into  your Markdown, AsciiDoc or LaTeX documents.
+Embed Diagram code and the output, LaTeX equation, literature references,  shell  script  output,  Youtube  videos  and Tcl  code  with  the evaluation  results into  your Markdown, AsciiDoc, Typst or LaTeX documents.

 ## Description